jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 situations where there's only a single router or server serving a particular route, area, or function.
 Current routers and switches exhibit limited potential dynamic scaling because the focus is on high performance and a stable connectivity.
 Yet, technology does evolve, and e.g. Energy-Efficient Ethernet (EEE) is a good example of a networking-level specification to lower energy consumption in idle mode.
 EEE has limited impact on a network that has continuous traffic.

 Modern cellular base stations do implement numerous features to scale the energy consumption.
 A future revision of this draft will list such features.
-In general, a cellular base stations have a base energy consumption and traffic-dependent consumption, a somewhat similar behaviour we can see in modern CPUs.
+In general, a cellular base stations have a base energy consumption and traffic-dependent consumption, a somewhat similar behavior we can see in modern CPUs.

 On the network level, most large systems have significant amount of redundancy and spare capacity.
 Where such capacity can be turned on or off to match the